 SELF-CARE; CHALLENGE OR NOT?

 75 Hard, a tactical guide to winning the war with yourself.
 It is a 75-day challenge focusing on two 45-minute workouts, drinking a gallon of water daily, a diet of choice, no alcohol, and reading nonfiction.
-The biggest challenge I’ve encountered so far is time management because I have always found it difficult to get one exercise period in a day, let alone two.
+My biggest challenge so far is time management because I have always found it difficult to get one exercise period in a day, let alone two.
 Therefore if I am going to be successful with this challenge, I am forced to put my self-care first.
 This is the war with myself – time for me.
-Do you struggle with setting your needs above others before work, kids, spouses, or even pets?
+Do you struggle with setting your needs above others before work, kids, spouses, or pets?

 I feel like I’ve turned my whole world upside down, and yes, it is hard.
 However, it has been rewarding as well.
 Time management is now at the top of my list, and there is little time for procrastination.
 Planning my day, I know to schedule my self-care and not wait to see if there is time to fit it in at the end of the day.
 My sun time comes before my screen time.
 And my water comes before that next cup of coffee.
-Furthermore, I take the time to sit down and eat lunch so that I can incorporate reading my nonfiction book.
+Furthermore, I take the time to sit down and eat lunch to incorporate reading my nonfiction book.

 HAPPIER, and HEALTHIER